A Guide to On-Campus Living in 2023

 Pros:

-• It helps you transition to college easily since everybody else are also adjusting to a new environment.
+- It helps you transition to college easily since everybody else is also adjusting to a new environment.

-• Your daily commute to your classes, the library, the student centers, and cafeterias are generally shorter.
+- Your daily commute to your classes, the library, the student centers, and the cafeterias is generally shorter.

 Cons:

-• Campus apartments and residences halls usually close over extended breaks like summer or the holidays.
-Meaning, if you wish to stay in the same place during breaks, you may have to look for short-term leases elsewhere.
+- Campus apartments and residence halls usually close over extended breaks like summer or the holidays.
+If you wish to stay in the same place during breaks, you may have to look for short-term leases elsewhere.

 Off-Campus Living